flaxandteal/arches-orm/README.md

 ## Documentation

-Documentation is generated using `pdoc`:
+Documentation is generated using [pdocs](https://github.com/timothycrosley/pdocs) but, as the `arches_django` subpackage expects a running Arches instance to be importable (a side-effect of Django), we add an initialization routine.

-    pdoc
+    python docs/make_doc.py

 ## Thanks

 Particular thanks to the funders of this work, and to the Arches community for